andrianovp/node-google-oauth2/README.md

 Normally this would happen in a web session.
 Because the user needs a way to grant permissions, the code above will open a local web browser.
 Here you can log into your account and grant the permissions defined by the scope.
-The Google Auth server will then redirect to localhost:3000 where a temporary http server (created inside the getAuthCode) will receive the auth code.
+The Google Auth server will then redirect to localhost:3000 where a temporary http server (created inside *getAuthCode*) will receive the auth code.

 Because opening a web browser in a headless server environment often is not an option, we should think about a different solution.
 See Authorization Automation below.